-- Students must meet with their Preceptor to complete the Clinical Education Experience Rotation Orientation Form (thru E\VALUE) and discuss individual goals of both parties.
-This is the opportunity for the ATS and preceptor to determine what skills the ATS will and will not preform within the clinical educational site. - Students can only perform clinical skills they have successfully completed in the didactic and laboratory environments. - It is the student's responsibility to notify the Preceptor of new skills that they have successfully completed. - Students should utilize the clinical education experiences to practice the skills that they have successfully completed in the didactic and laboratory settings while obtaining the minimum hour requirements per semester. - Completing and submitting the required case logs per semester. - The required clinical education forms must be completed by the dates specified in the course syllabi in order to successfully complete their clinical education experiences. - Students must complete their clinical hour requirements in order to successfully complete their clinical education experiences and pass their clinical education course.
+- Students must meet with their Preceptor to complete the Clinical Education Rotation Orientation Form (thru E\VALUE) and discuss individual goals of both parties.
+This is the opportunity for the ATS and preceptor to determine what skills the ATS will and will not preform within the clinical educational site. - Students can only perform clinical skills they have successfully completed in the didactic and laboratory environments. - It is the student's responsibility to notify the Preceptor of new skills that they have successfully completed. - Students should utilize the clinical education experiences to practice the skills that they have successfully completed in the didactic and laboratory settings while obtaining the minimum hour requirements per semester. - Completing and submitting the required case logs per semester.

+• The required clinical education forms must be completed by the dates specified in the course syllabi in order to successfully complete their clinical education.